 What should you do if the petition is approved?

 Upon approval of a petition, the student must submit all appropriate paperwork with necessary signatures to the appropriate office.
-For example, if a petition for a summer transfer course is approved to count as a GE3 required course, the student must obtain the Application for Degree Credit for Off-Campus Study form, get the appropriate adviser and department head signatures, and turn it into the University Registrar's office.
-Student's are encouraged to take care of the necessary paperwork in a timely manner.
+For example, if a petition for a summer transfer course is approved to count as a FDR HL course, the student must obtain the Application for Degree Credit for Off-Campus Study form, get the appropriate adviser and department head signatures, and turn it into the University Registrar's office.
+Students are encouraged to take care of the necessary paperwork in a timely manner.